 Bears face a number of serious threats, each originating from human beings.
 Only by changing human attitudes to bears and their habitats can we begin to address the threats they face at our hands.
 Follow the links below for more information on specific threats.

-Bears are illegally killed for “sport” (trophy poaching), for their pelts, for body parts or because they are seen as a threat or nuisance.
-Live bears, usually cubs, are poached for use in bear bile farming, to be used as dancing bears or as pets.
+Bears are illegally killed as trophies, for their pelts or body parts, because they are seen as a threat or nuisance.
+Cubs are poached for use in bear bile farming, to be used as dancing bears or as pets.

 Roads and railways are a source of both direct and indirect mortality for bears.
-Whilst a number of bears are killed after being in collision with a motor vehicle or train, many more die because of the adverse, indirect effects of roads and railways.
+Bears are killed in collisions but many more die because of the adverse, indirect effects of roads and railways.